 How does MintMCP's LLM Proxy enhance coding agent security?

-The LLM Proxy monitors every MCP tool invocation, bash command, and file operation from coding agents like Cursor and Claude Code.
-It provides complete visibility into which MCPs are installed, blocks dangerous commands in real-time, and prevents access to sensitive files like .env and SSH keys.
-Organizations gain audit trails of all operations without modifying developer workflows.
+The LLM Proxy monitors MCP tool invocations, bash commands, and file operations from coding agents like Cursor and Claude Code.
+It provides visibility into which MCPs are installed, helps block dangerous commands in real time, and helps prevent access to sensitive files like .env and SSH keys.
+Organizations gain audit trails of operations without modifying developer workflows.

 What are the benefits of MintMCP for deploying MCP servers at scale?

-MintMCP eliminates the infrastructure overhead of STDIO-based deployment through one-click hosting with automatic OAuth protection.
-Local development servers transform into production services with monitoring, logging, and compliance—deployable in minutes rather than days.
-Virtual MCP architecture limits tool exposure per team, and centralized credential management removes scattered API keys from developer machines.
+MintMCP reduces the infrastructure overhead of STDIO-based deployment through managed hosting with OAuth brokering.
+Local development servers can become production services with monitoring, logging, policy, and compliance controls.
+Virtual MCP Bundles limit tool exposure per team or use case, while centralized credential management removes scattered API keys from developer machines.